 So if this tripod checks all your boxes, you shouldn’t hesitate to pick one up for yourself.

 While you can certainly lug a heavy tripod around while traveling, doing so will slow you down and wear you out.
 As such, you’re going to want something light to hold your camera up.
 Something like the Zomei Z669C carbon fiber travel tripod.

 Small, light and strong, the Zomei Z669C is designed specifically for travel photography.
-Weighing just 3.4 pounds (1.5 kg) and measuring just 15 inches (38 cm) when folded over itself, this carbon fiber tripod isn't a big burden and shouldn't affect your mobility significantly.
+Weighing just 3.4 pounds (1.5 kg) and measuring just 15 inches (38 cm) when folded over itself, this tripod isn’t a big burden and shouldn’t affect your mobility significantly.

 Other tripods may require you to buy a head separately but the Z669C already comes with one.
 This means you can save some cash by not spending on this component.
 If you do want another ball head though, you can simply unscrew the one that’s included and mount your preferred model on the standard 3/8″ screw.

 The included ball head is very capable and is a match for the rest of the tripod in terms of load capacity.
 It has a couple of controls built-in, one of which locks (or releases) the ball while the other controls the panning movement of the head.
 The head also comes with an Arca Swill type quick release plate so you can mount and dismount your camera quickly.

 One of the things that make the Z669C great for traveling is the fact that it can be set up in different ways.
 Its legs, for instance, click into three different positions so you can easily adapt it to your current shooting and/or stability requirement.

 Small as it is when configured for stowing, this tripod does stretch out by quite a bit.
 Its five-section legs and two-section center column work out to 60 inches (152 cm) when the support is fully extended.
 This allows you to easily dial in the height you need for the shot you want to take.